lilianabraescu/Getting-and-Cleaning-Data-Course-Project/README.md

 •	 new names are printed.

 #### 5. Independent tidy data set with the average of each variable for each activity and each subject
-First, “subject” was set as factor variable, and  “Tidy_Data” was created as a data set with average (mean) of each “subject” and “descriptive_activity”.
+First, “subject” was set as factor variable, and  “Tidy_Data” was created as a data set with average (mean) of each variable for each “subject” and “descriptive_activity”.
 Finally, entries were ordered and a .txt file was created with write.table() using row.name=FALSE according to the received instructions for course project submission.

 ### References:
 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012.